 She also gives Hanna a bright young daughter called Jazz, who like her namesake is much freer of spirit, allowing tensions to take root in the relationship between the pair.
 Matters are not helped at all when the rug is unceremoniously pulled from under the young woman's life, making it an open question if she will stay in Ireland at all.

-Even her budding romance with a local man, Brian, is threatened by the unexpected return of her unfaithful husband, Malcolm.
-It's all kicking off in Finfarren in other words, and the stakes couldn't be higher.
+Meanwhile, Hanna's budding romance with a local man, Brian, is threatened by the unexpected return of her unfaithful husband, Malcolm.
+It's all kicking off in Finfarren again and the stakes couldn't be higher.